 The original plans were built all over the country, and the world; we have seen a few.
 I know the changes on the movie house were made for filmability, but also so they didn’t have to pay us a fee!
 We got film credit because we asked, not because they offered.

+So interesting.
 Thanks, Debra!
-You can see more examples of her amazing work at Trumball Architects.
-I love all of the houses they’ve done.
+You can see more examples of her amazing work at Trumbull Architects.